snorkleboy/SynapseDemo/README.md

 the Front end is made of three simple react components and a function that fetches data from the back end.

-The App component fetches data onMount, the UserList component displays the list of users, and the UserDetail component displays the details about the selected user.
+The App component fetches data on Mount, the UserList component displays the list of users, and the UserDetail component displays the details about the selected user.

-I did not use Redux because this is a small App that doesn't have complex state relationships between components other than the selected user.
+I did not use Redux because this is a small App that doesn't have complex state relationships between components other than the selected user property.

 ### Fetch function
 frontend/util has a usersAPI file which is where I would put my API call functions.

-It has the one to make a call to api/users.
-It uses the standard Fetch API, if the response if OK then it returns the json from the response, otherwise it assumes there is a json error message and throws an error with the json.
+It currently has one which makes a call to api/users.
+It uses the standard Fetch API, if the response is OK then it returns the json from the response, otherwise it assumes there is a json error message and throws an error with the json.
  ```
  export const fetchAllUsers = function () {
      const options = {